vszal/gke-autopilot-examples/tutorial.md

 You'll see a mix of zones a, b, and possibly others.

-Find `productcatalogservice` and make note of the zone this pod is in by referencing the
+Find `productcatalogservice` and make note of the zone this pod is in by referencing the previous command's output.
 ```bash
 kubectl get pod -o=custom-columns=NAME:.metadata.name,STATUS:.status.phase,NODE:.spec.nodeName
 ```